nyu-oop-sp18/class05/README.md

 }
 ```

-Instead of generating a single byte code implementation of `Queue` for
+Instead of generating a single byte code implementation of `Queue`
-all types `T`, the compiler will now generate three versions: one for
+that is shared by all types `T`, the compiler will now generate three
-type `Int`, one for type `Double`, and one generic version for all
+versions: one for type `Int`, one for type `Double`, and one generic
-remaining types.
-Since we have specialized byte code versions of
+version for all remaining types.
+Since we have specialized byte code
-`Queue` for types `Int` and `Double`, the values of these types can be
+versions of `Queue` for types `Int` and `Double`, the values of these
-passed to their `Queue` versions directly without auto-boxing, thus
+types can be passed to their `Queue` versions directly without
-eliminating the performance overhead.
-All remaining value types
+auto-boxing, thus eliminating the performance overhead.
+All remaining
-(`Boolean`, `Char`, `Byte`, ...) will still fall back to the generic
+value types (`Boolean`, `Char`, `Byte`, ...) will still fall back to
-byte code version and require auto-boxing as before.
+the generic byte code version and require auto-boxing as before.

 The disadvantage of specialization is that if we are instantiating the
 generic class for different specialized types within the same program,